apache/yetus/asf-site-src/source/documentation/latest/precommit-advanced.md

 ```

 + pluginname\_filefilter
     - executed while determine which files trigger which tests.
-This function should use 'add_test pluginname' to add the plug-in to the test list.
+This function should use `add_test pluginname` to add the plug-in to the test list.

 * pluginname\_tests
     - executed after the unit tests have completed.